syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/access-control.md

 title: Access Control in ##Platform_Name## File Manager | Syncfusion
 description: Learn here all about access control in Syncfusion ##Platform_Name## File Manager component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
-control: Access Control in File Manager
+control: Access Control
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Access Control
+# Access Control in FileManager

 The FileManager allows to define access permissions for folders and files using a set of access rules to user(s).